sdcio/docs/docs/install/3_k8s_collocated.md

                 maxItems: 10
                 type: array
                 x-kubernetes-validations:
-                - message: sync is immutable
+                - message: sync may only be added
                   rule: oldSelf.all(x, x in self)
               validate:
                 default: true